walles/nodecode/README.md

 # TODO

-- Enable the add-on to generate a node setup from Node Code source
-  - OK: On clicking Import in the text editor, make sure the new material is shown in the shader editor
-  - OK: Verify input socket values get populated correctly
-  - OKish: Verify node properties get populated correctly
-    - Some are, some are not.
-Look for `not found or not settable` in the output
-  - OK: Try with a multiple nodes setup to verify its layout
-  - Try roundtripping a material with a Mix Shader node.
-That node has two shader inputs that we need to deal with.
 - Try importing into a freshly started Blender instance
 - Test roundtripping the default material node setup
 - Test roundtripping a node setup with a Color Ramp node